-Together with COI Influence practitioners we identified the need to look for a more proactive and preventive approach to countering hybrid threats.
-Rich deterrence theory and practice suggested the right elements for such approach, so the first phase of the project explored how deterrence applies against hybrid threats.
-The security policy practitioner community was built to discuss the issue and the Deterrence playbook was drafted as a result.
-It embraces the key principles of deterrence and fits them into a policy planning model.
-In Phase 2, the project looks deeper into the topics such as the multilateral deterrence toolbox, synchronisation of the tools, cross-governmental cooperation and agility.
+Together with practitioners we identified the need to look for a more proactive and preventive approach to countering hybrid threats.
+Rich deterrence theory and practice suggested the right elements for such approach, so the first phase of the project explored how deterrence applies against hybrid threats and culminated in the publication of the Deterrence Playbook.
+The playbook embraces the key principles of deterrence and fits them into a policy planning model.

 The second phase of the project is currently underway and, based on a series of case studies and a strategic game, seeks to develop the skills and understanding of practioners in participating states.

 This is a new project for 20/21 and incorporates elements of work that the COI has previously undertaken on training to counter election interference and situational awareness.
 The work will strengthen the capability of participating states to monitor, detect and counter state and non-state sponsored disinformation through the use of open source intelligence, engagement with private companies (in particular social media companies), and developing states understanding of StratCom as a tool to respond to malign interference.